 The writing in such courses will be evaluated on content, organization and coherence, argument and support, style and mechanics.
 Evaluations will be on individual work and the evaluated work will be returned prior to the last day of class.

-Course grades now will have two components.
+Writing course grades have two components.
 Professors will indicate whether or not students met the writing requirement AND will assign a course grade.
-Therefore, to receive writing credit students must receive a grade of C (2.0) or higher AND satisfactory completion of the writing component.
+Therefore, to receive writing credit students must receive a minimum grade of C (2.0) AND satisfactory completion of the writing component.
 It is possible not to meet the writing requirement and still pass the class.
 Students should review their degree audits after receiving their grades to verify receipt of credit for the writing component.

 Back to top

 Each student must complete six credits of course work in mathematics, at or above the level of college algebra.
-Students must earn a grade of C (2.0) or higher in courses taken to fulfill the university's math requirement; these courses cannot be taken S-U. Students must take:
+Students must earn a minimum grade of C (2.0) in courses taken to fulfill the university's math requirement; these courses cannot be taken S-U. Students must take:

 Back to top